Azure/azure-webjobs-sdk-extensions/README.md

 The first example above uses a [cron expression](http://en.wikipedia.org/wiki/Cron#CRON_expression) to declare the schedule.
 Using these **6 fields** `{second} {minute} {hour} {day} {month} {day of the week}` you can express arbitrarily complex schedules very concisely. **Note**: the 6 field format including seconds is less common, so in the various cron expression docs you find online you'll have to adjust for the extra field.

 To register the Timer extensions, call `config.UseTimers()` in your startup code.
-For more information, see the [Timer samples](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Samples/TimerSamples.cs).
+For more information, see the TimerTrigger [wiki page](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki/TimerTrigger), and also the [Timer samples](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Samples/TimerSamples.cs).

 ###FileTrigger / File###